percona/pmm-doc/docs/uninstall-pmm/index.md

 # Uninstall PMM

-Find the detailed information on how to uninstall PMM in the following documets:
+ Refer to the following sections for detailed instructions on uninstalling PMM:

 * [Uninstall PMM client with Docker container](uninstall_docker.md)